Jason Iley: Ministry of Sound Acquisition

 Under Iley's tenure, in August 2016 Sony Music acquired Ministry of Sound Recordings, home to London Grammar, DJ Fresh and Sigala, bringing the label – including its artists, back catalogue and compilations – under the Sony Music umbrella.

-He commented on the acquisition: “Ministry of Sound is one of the greatest brands in music.
-I’m delighted to welcome one of the most innovative, smart and pioneering labels to the Sony Music family.
-David and Dipesh’s track record, alongside one of the best curation teams in the business, speaks for itself and the label will be another hugely exciting addition to Sony Music UK’s vision for the future.”

 BRITs

 Jason Iley was Chairman of the BRITs Committee and was responsible for the look, feel and creative element of the BRIT Awards.
-During his tenure Iley moved the BRIT Awards to Manchester for the first time in its history.
-He was responsible for a shake-up of the BRITs Voting Academy, declaring the BRITs had “a responsibility to be truly reflective of what is happening in music".
+During his tenure Iley was responsible for a shake-up of the BRITs Voting Academy, declaring the BRITs had “a responsibility to be truly reflective of what is happening in music".
 Iley was widely praised for shaking up the event.
 Subsequently, after the 2018 awards show, The Independent published a headline that read "Brit Awards 2018: Finally paying attention to British music".

 Under the direction of Iley, The BRITs partnered with mental health charity Mind.
 Across his years half a million pounds was donated to support mental wellbeing for young people.
 Jason said of the donation, "The difference that these charities make towards people's lives is immeasurable and addressing this subject within schools is vital to a progressive and optimistic future".

 Iley appointed British architect Dame Zaha Hadid to create the 2017 award statue.
 In 2018 he commissioned Sir Anish Kapoor – the first sculptor to re-imagine the award and in his final year as Chairman, he announced Sir David Adjaye OBE would create the 2019 statue – completing a trilogy of world-renowned British creatives.

 Jason appointed Jack Whitehall who made his debut as BRITs host in 2018, The Telegraph labelled him as “the best Brits host in years”.
 Across the three years the show featured more than fifty artist performances including Ed Sheeran, Little Mix, Stormzy, Dua Lipa, Foo Fighters, Rag’n’Bone Man, P!NK and Calvin Harris – who made his debut BRITs performance.
 The shows also featured a number of poignant tributes – Gary Barlow and Liam Gallagher, who paid tribute to victims of the Manchester terror attack [2018] and after the devastating loss of George Michael, his former Wham! bandmates delivered a heartfelt tribute, alongside a performance from Chris Martin.

+In 2026, Sony Music assumed responsibility for the BRIT Awards for the first time in seven years, with jason overseeing the relocation of the ceremony to Manchester.
+The move marked a change in venue and format, drawing attention from industry observers.
+Performers at the event included Harry Styles, Rosalia, and Mark Ronson.
+The broadcast reached a large global audience.
+For the first time, the BRIT Awards introduced a citywide fringe initiative, which included an art trail and an exhibition of music-related artwork.
+These activities formed part of a broader program of events held across Machester in connection with the awards.